 of the union trivial: just wrap the two schemas in a

-element.
+choice element.
 Closure under union implies that the

 content model of an element can be context dependent.
 This is a major